realm/realm-java/README.md

  * Download the [**JDK 8**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from Oracle and install it.
  * The latest stable version of Android Studio.
 Currently [3.6.2](https://developer.android.com/studio/).
  * Download & install the Android SDK **Build-Tools 28.0.3**, **Android Pie (API 28)** (for example through Android Studio’s **Android SDK Manager**).
- * Install CMake from SDK manager in Android Studio ("SDK Tools" -> "CMake").
+ * Install CMake version 3.18.2 and build Ninja.
  * Install the NDK (currently r21) from the SDK Manager in Android Studio or using the [website](https://developer.android.com/ndk/downloads).
 If downloaded
 You may unzip the file wherever you choose.
 For macOS, a suggested location is `~/Library`.
 The download will unzip as the directory `android-ndk-r21`.